ImageMagick/Usage-Markdown/text/index.md

 [![\[IM Output\]](label_quotes.gif)](label_quotes.gif)

-On other systems (like Mac OSX and Windows) you can use the perl "`printf`" to output a UTF-8 encoded character string from unicode character codes.
+On other systems (like OS X and Windows) you can use the perl "`printf`" to output a UTF-8 encoded character string from unicode character codes.

 ~~~
 perl -e 'binmode(STDOUT, ":utf8"); \